 Finally, Chris advises that liquidated damages clauses can make counter-parties aware of the risk of unauthorized sales with another party.
 This is especially notable where the amount of liquidated damages is fair and equitable and where funds are held in escrow to be applied to any such liquidated damages.

 “In addition to compensation for lost sales, the cost to enforce the IP owner’s rights can be included as a factor in determining the amount of liquidated damages,” Chris added.
 “Restrictions on the number of units that can be sold and the price that can be charged can also help prevent grey market sales.”

 Chris reiterates that counterfeiting is difficult to prevent with contractual provisions, especially in cases where the product can be manufactured at an unauthorized facility.
 He adds that many counterfeits are made with parts from authorized suppliers or by employees with proprietary knowledge.

 “In such cases, contractual limitations on the parties who are authorized to make parts, contractual requirements to perform background checks of employees, and contractual provisions to cooperate with investigations can be useful not only to raise awareness with the other party, but also to provide some basis for recourse against the other party if they fail to take adequate steps to prevent counterfeiting, and counterfeiting occurs as a result of that failure.”

 For more information, read “Rogue One: A Fake Goods Story” in the February issue of Asia IP.
-(Subscription may be required to view article).
+A subscription may be required to view the article.